 Defining Characteristics

 Another key characteristic is their eye arrangement.
 Most spiders have eight eyes, but brown recluses have six eyes arranged in three pairs, a feature that requires close examination to see clearly.
-This unique eye pattern is a definitive identifier.
+In practice, this unique eye pattern is a definitive identifier.
 Their legs are long, thin, and uniformly brown, lacking any bands or spines.
 The body is typically a uniform tan to dark brown color.
 Adult brown recluses are about 1/4 to 1/2 inch in body length, with a leg span that can reach about 1 inch.

 Habitat and Behavior